BIONF/HaMStR/bin/fas/README.md

 python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME -a 1
 ```

-Using the feature_info (-y) which gives you a file with information on the abundance of all seed and query features in the reference
+Using the feature_info (-y) will give you a file with information on the abundance of all seed and query features in the reference

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME -y 1
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME -y
 ```

 Finally you can use the featuretypes option (-d) to change what feature file FAS will use and which will be linearized: